petroslamb/Relational-Phoenix/README.md

 Relational operators on top of Phoenix 2

+Computer Science M.Sc.
+2012, The University of Edinburgh

+Read `project.pdf` for the full dissertation.

 ## About

 This project realizes some common relational operators on top of [Phoenix](https://github.com/kozyraki/phoenix).